Motify/backend_candidate_assessment/README.md

 The motivation for creating this repository came from this blog post: [The One Method I’ve Used to Eliminate Bad Tech Hires](https://mattermark.com/the-one-method-ive-used-to-eliminate-bad-tech-hires/).

-It doesn't eliminate the need of an interview, but helps to better assess the candidate skills and verify if he fits in our needs.
+It doesn't replace the interview, but helps to better assess the candidate skills and verify if he fits in our needs.

 Further explanations will be given to each candidate individually.